5 Split-Second Decisions People Made That Saved Their Own Lives

 Caller: Nope.
 See you soon; thanks.

-The Result: An officer was dispatched to the house, where the caller’s violently drunk boyfriend was arrested.
-After the dispatcher later recounted this call on Reddit, it instantly went viral and even inspired a Super Bowl commercial for the anti-domestic-violence campaign No More.
+The result: An officer was dispatched to the house, where the caller’s violently drunk boyfriend was arrested.
+After the dispatcher later recounted this call on Reddit, it instantly went viral and even inspired a Super Bowl commercial for the anti–domestic violence campaign No More.
+Make sure you know these 10 early warning signs of an abusive relationship.